 Research

-My current research focuses on perception approaches for the autonomous operation of robots in space, especially for multi-purpose manipulation tasks for planetary and orbital robotics.
-It deals with fundamental and practical aspects of Machine Learning for space applications, including efforts on domain adaptation (to reduce sim2real gap), perception approaches for robot-environment interaction, and benchmarking (high-fidelity testing environment).
+Since 2020, I lead research in space robotics at SpaceR-SnT.
+My current research focuses on multi-modal perception approaches (vision and touch) for the autonomous operation of robots in space, especially for multi-purpose manipulation tasks for planetary and orbital robotics.
+It deals with fundamental and practical aspects of Machine Learning for space applications, including efforts on domain adaptation (to reduce sim2real gap), robot-environment interaction, and benchmarking (high-fidelity testing environment).
+I also work with gecko-inspired capturing interfaces and mechanical intelligence for secure, adaptive, and intelligent interaction with space objects.

 Videos from my research can be found in my youtube channel